wballard/VariableSky/api.markdown

 |storageDirectory|Root directory for snapshots and journals, this is used to maintain state|

 ### hook()
-On the server, you can _hook_ the events.
+On the server, you can _hook_ which is a system of data middleware.
 This is similar to setting up routes on an HTTP server, and gives you the chance to intercept:

 * Reads, before they go back to a client
 * Writes, before they are saved into Variable Sky

-And, it is a great place for you to hook in other systems including:
+And, it is a great place for you to integrate in other systems including:

 * REST APIs
 * Web services